burned42/codeception-challenge/README.md

     - three pairs: 800 points
     - straight: 1200 points

-You will find a class for the dice and a class for the game with some method stubs.
+You will find an interface for the dice and an interface for the game with some methods declared.
 Now you should install codeception, bootstrap it and start writing some unit tests and implement the logic like described above.

 [1]: https://github.com/burned42/codeception-talk
 [2]: http://codingdojo.org/kata/Greed/